STORY Kyoto Shopping Guide Come for the history, stay for the myriad shopping options

 Sou Sou Tabi sells modern versions of traditional tabi, or split-toe shoes.
 Tamaru Inbo sells unique seals and stamps, many with quirky or intricate patterns.

 Aeon Mall Kyoto Gojo

 For those looking to buy more modern goods, Aeon Mall Kyoto Gojo is a cheaper option compared to the city's luxury department stores.
 The complex contains up to 140 shops of all kinds specializing in fashion, food products, and assorted daily goods.
-Kids will enjoy Sanrio Gift Gate with its selection of Hello Kitty themed goods, and the huge toy shop Kiddy Land.
 The mall also features restaurants and cafes, making it a large-scale complex that can provide a whole day of fun.